-Knell said NPR should not only draw more non-governmental funds, from private donors, foundations and underwriters, but also tap the network's expertise and resources to generate new revenue.
-He said it would have to be done in a way that's consistent with the broadcaster's ethical standards, much as the Economist has done with conferences and custom-designed research for clients.
+Knell said NPR should not only draw more nongovernmental funds from private donors, foundations and underwriters, but also tap the network's expertise and resources to generate new revenue.
+He said it would have to be done in a way that is consistent with the broadcaster's ethical standards, much as the Economist has done with conferences and custom-designed research for clients.
 He also told staffers Monday it might draw upon the new prominence of NPR Music's digital offerings.

 Such a course might help provide a path for NPR and public radio if they were to confront a future without any federal subsidy.
 It is not a new concern, as some conservative lawmakers have sought to eliminate federal funds for public broadcasting for more than 15 years.

 That drive ultimately fell short.
-But the politically tinged controversies over Juan Williams termination and Ron Schiler's remarks cost the jobs of NPR's senior vice president for news, Ellen Weiss, as well as both Schillers.
+But the politically tinged controversies over Juan Williams' termination and Ron Schiller's remarks cost the jobs of NPR's senior vice president for news, Ellen Weiss, as well as both Schillers.

 Jeff Jarvis, the director of the Tow-Knight Center for Entrepreneurial Journalism at the City University of New York's Graduate School of Journalism, criticizes public radio for its reliance on federal funds and for the influence member stations have over the network's affairs.
 After Knell's appointment was announced Sunday evening, Jarvis tweeted: "Scandals are not NPR's problem.
 Structure is."